-The actual expenditure under the power of competence amounted to £5,340 during 2015/16.
+The Actual Expenditure under the power of competence amount to £0 during 2016/17 (£5,340 in 2015/16).

 b External Audit Fees

 The Council has incurred the following costs relating to the annual audit of the Statement of Accounts, certification of grant claims and other services provided by the Councils external auditors.